Skip to main content Skip to footer

 If earnings have been made overseas, applicants should note that the uplift ratio that may have applied to an initial application will not apply to an extension.

-The evidential requirements for earnings made through either self-employment or ‘self-employment through the applicant’s own limited company structure’ are considerably more complex than compared with those for an employee working for a third party.
+The evidential requirements for earnings made through either self-employment or ‘self-employment through the applicant’s own limited company structure’ were considerably more complex than compared with those for an employee working for a third party.

 If you applied for a Tier 1 General visa before 5 April 2010 then you must demonstrate gross earnings of more than £16,000.
-For applications submitted after 5 April 2010 the threshold is £25,000 gross.
+For applications submitted after 5 April 2010 the threshold was £25,000 gross.

 Tier 1 General Migrant Present in the UK for more than 12 months £900, (£945 from 1 July)